 - Properly Paranoid: In order to get vital supplies for the Resistance Statura would use smugglers and a double-blind system to ensure that there was no risk of discovery of the base on D'Qar.
 Considering that all of those smugglers were found and killed by the First Order but the base remained secret, his system worked quite well, at least for the Resistance.

 - Put on a Bus: According to The Last Jedi Visual Dictionary, he was likely sent away on other missions during the events of the film.
+Resistance Reborn reveals he died at some point during or after the movie.

 - The Strategist: Came up with the Resistance's plan of attack to destroy Starkiller Base, utilizing his scientific background to identify a weakness in the superweapon's oscillator.